sveinnfannar/express-sequelize-restbuddy/README.md

 - Allow ordering by multiple fields ?order=name,age
 - Support + sign for ascending order (default)
 - Send the total entries back to the user use the custom HTTP header: X-Total-Count (Optional)
-- Link header pagination (next, previous, first, last)
+- Link header pagination? (next, previous, first, last)
 - Implement HEAD http method
 - Support POST with relations (POST /repos/:owner/:repo/pulls)
 - Support PUT to a specific id which does not already exist